PinewoodPip/epip/docs/Features/QuickFind.md

 You may directly use or drag items from the UI.
 There's no need to organize your inventory when you can find what you need in the blink of an eye!

-Quick Find is opened using `LCtrl + F` by default.
+Quick Find is opened using ++lctrl+f++ by default.
 You may also right-click an equipped item and select the "Quick Swap..." option to bring up the UI with filters configured to show items that go in the selected item slot.

 ![Quick Find showing equipment with multiple filters set.](img/quickfind/equipment.png)